martinabruni/SkyAlertV2/README.md

 ## Installation

 1. Clone the repository.
+2. Checkout dev branch.
-2. Import the project into Android Studio.
+3. Import the project into Android Studio.
-3. Configure the MQTT broker settings in the app.
+4. Configure the MQTT broker settings in the app.
-4. Build and run the app on an Android device.
+5. Build and run the app on an Android device.

 ---